-Treatment for severely infected nails can take approximately two years, if treating conservatively with topical antifungals and antimicrobials.
-For a quicker turnaround, or if all other treatment has failed, the painless removal of the infected nail/s under local anaesthetic and treating the nail bed with an antifungal medication, may be considered.
-This is a well-known procedure used by Podiatrists to treat problematic toenails.
+If treating conservatively, treatment of fungal nails with topical antifungals and antimicrobials for mild to moderately infected nails can take approximately two years.
+For a quicker turnaround, or if all other treatment has failed, the painless removal of the infected nail/s under local anaesthetic and treating the nail bed with an antifungal medication over a period of 6- 12 months as a new healthy nail grows may be considered.
+Removal of a nail is a well-known procedure used by Podiatrists to treat problematic toenails.

 So to get your feet sandal ready, why not look into treating those toenails you’ve been hiding for so long? you only just have to pick up the phone and take the first step… remember, we’ve seen it all before, no need to be embarrassed.

 Below are pictures of before and after treatment of some of the success stories of my patients who have been treated either conservatively (Patient 5), or by removal of the nails (Patient 1,2,3 and 4) and treating the nail bed with antifungals and antimicrobials.
 All have given their consent.

 Read Brian’s feedback about his experience of having his toenails treated following painless removal of the infected toenails.

 “For many years I had suffered from fungal infections on three of my toes.
 Over that time, I‘d tried several different ‘over the counter’ treatments, all of which were all only partially effective.
 The infections always returned and became even worse.
 Following a consultation with Ronke she proposed the removal of the infected nails together with a course of post-operative treatment with antifungal medication.